joshuacai12/governmentdistrust/README.md

 ## Description

-A data science project studying the effect of distrust in government institutions and its effect on voter turnout.
+A data science project studying the effect of distrust towards government institutions and its effect on voter turnout.